tinify/wordpress-plugin/readme.txt

 = Getting started =

 Install this plugin and obtain your free API key from https://tinypng.com/developers.
-The first 500 compressed images are completely free, no strings attached!
+The first 500 compressed images per month are completely free, no strings attached!
 If you’re a heavy user, you can compress additional images for a small additional fee per image.

 = Contact us =

 Got questions or feedback?
 Let us know!
-Contact us at support@tinypng.com.
+Contact us at support@tinypng.com or find us on [Twitter @tinypng](https://twitter.com/tinypng).

+= Contributors =

+Want to contribute?
+Checkout our [GitHub page](https://github.com/TinyPNG/wordpress-plugin).

 == Installation ==